Surakiart Sathirathai: Straw poll results

-In July 2006 a straw poll was held among the UNSG candidates and Dr. Surakiat placed third, behind Ban Ki Moon from South Korea and Shashi Tharoor from India.
+In July 2006 a straw poll was held among the UNSG candidates and Surakiat was placed third, behind Ban Ki-moon from South Korea and Shashi Tharoor from India.
 Surakiart scored 7 encouragements, 3 discouragements, and 5 no opinions.
 Ban scored 12-1-2 and Tharoor scored 10-2-3.

-In a second September 14 straw poll, Surakiart gained some ground, scoring 9 encouragements, 3 discouragements, and 3 no opinions.
+In a second 14 September straw poll, Surakiart gained some ground, scoring 9 encouragements, 3 discouragements, and 3 no opinions.
 However, he still scored third behind Ban and Tharoor.
 Ban scored 14-1-0 and Tharoor scored 10-3-2.

-In a straw poll held on September 28, however, Surakiart fell into fourth place, winning only 5 encouragements, 7 discouragements and 3 no opinions.
+In a straw poll held on 28 September, however, Surakiart fell into fourth place, winning only 5 encouragements, 7 discouragements and 3 no opinions.
 The entry of additional candidates, including former Latvian President Vaira Vike-Freiberga, into the race, combined with the military coup that took place only weeks before the poll, were likely causes of Surakiart's loss of support.

-South Korea's foreign minister, Ban Ki-Moon, won the support of the Security Council's five permanent members in an informal vote on the next UN secretary general held on 3 October 2006, and was subsequently elected Secretary-General.
+South Korea's foreign minister, Ban Ki-moon, won the support of the Security Council's five permanent members in an informal vote on the next UN secretary-general held on 3 October 2006, and was subsequently elected Secretary-General.